Create a Website Account - Manage notification subscriptions, save form progress and more.

 A variety of weather situations can have an impact of an outdoor event.
 Please consult this checklist to see if there are things you need to consider for your event to keep your attendees safe and healthy.

 As temperatures in Maryland start heating up, make sure to take the necessary precautions to avoid heat-related illnesses.
 While anyone can be a victim of heat-related illness, highest risk groups include people under age of 5 or over age 65, people with chronic illness, people taking certain medications, and those who are exercising or working outdoors.
-Citizens seeking relief from the heat are encouraged to utilize public buildings (libraries and community centers), commercial establishments or friends and family for a cooler environment if air-conditioning is not available.
+COVID-19 presents many challenges in the summer since places where citizens generally go to cool off, including cooling centers and libraries are likely to remain closed.
+Finding ways to stay cool and safe, both at home and outside, are more important this summer than ever.

 Hot Weather Tips: